fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-2/assignment-2.md

 ---

 ### Assignment 2
 The goal of this project is to get you familiar with visual data exploration.
 We will use Pandas, GeoPandas and Jupyter to import, transform, visualize and analyze a dataset.
+If you would like to use other libraries, please reach out first.
 Some of the operations you will need to perform in this exploratory process have been covered in the lectures, other operations have not.
 Please, familiarize yourself with GeoPandas' [documentation](https://geopandas.org/en/stable/docs.html).
 Also note that, depending on your selected dataset, you will need to also consider *other* datasets; the most straightforward case is if you want to perform a spatial aggregation over neighborhoods -- in this case you will also need a Shapefile (or GeoJSON) with the description of the shape neighborhoods.

 We will use GitHub to manage code and documentation.